Rickback68/art_bistro/MY_READme.md

 #### First-time User

-Location:
+1. Location:
-1. As a first-time user, I want to easily locate the restaurant.
+As a first-time user, I want to easily locate the restaurant.

-Pricing:
+2. Pricing:
-2. As a first-time user, I want to know the price range of the restaurant.
+As a first-time user, I want to know the price range of the restaurant.

-Information:
+3. Information:
-3. As a first-time user, I want to learn more about the restaurant.
+As a first-time user, I want to learn more about the restaurant.

-Expectations:
+4. Expectations:
-4. As a first-time user, I want to get a sense of what to expect at the restaurant.
+As a first-time user, I want to get a sense of what to expect at the restaurant.

 #### Returning User

-Opening Times:
+5. Opening Times:
-6. As a returning user, I want to know the restaurant's operating hours.
+As a returning user, I want to know the restaurant's operating hours.

-Reservation:
+6. Reservation:
-7. As a returning user, I want to find a contact number for making reservations.
+As a returning user, I want to find a contact number for making reservations.

-Menu:
+7. Menu:
-8. As a returning user, I want to see the restaurant's menu.
+As a returning user, I want to see the restaurant's current menus.

+8. Feedback:
+As a returning user, I want to leave some comment, feedback or a message to the staff

-Social Media:
+9. Social Media:
-9. As a returning user, I want to easily find the restaurant on social media platforms.
+As a returning user, I want to easily find the restaurant on social media platforms to follow.

-Directions:
+10. Directions:
-10. As a returning user, I want to get directions to the restaurant.
+As a returning user, I want to get directions to the restaurant or a map.

 #### Site Owner

-Updates:
-11. As the site owner, I want users to stay informed about upcoming events or changes in operational hours.

-Introduction:
+11. Introduction:
-12. As the site owner, I want users to get acquainted with the restaurant.
+As the site owner, I want users to get acquainted with the restaurant.

-Contact:
+12. Contact:
-13. As the site owner, I want users to have easy access to contact us.
+As the site owner, I want users to have easy access to contact us.

 ## Design

+### Design Choices
+The webpage was designed with warm colorsthe feeling a customer might get while dining at the restaurant.
+It is calm, warm and inviting.

-### Colour
+### Colours
-For the colour sheme Orange tones were chosen to match the images on the page and make the page "pop" and "burst" with colors and contrast.
+For the colour sheme Orange tones were chosen to match the images on the page and make the page "pop" and "burst" with color and contrast.

-##### Wireframes
+### Fonts

+The fonts used in this page are "Montserrat" and "Oswald" from Google Fonts.

-##### Site Structure
+### Site Structure

 The page is structured in a well know, recognizable, user friendly, and easy to learn way.
 Upon arriving to the website the user sees a familiar type of navigation bar with the restaurant logo on the left side and the navigation links to the right.
 The website consists of five separate pages: